 A visit to the Imperial War Museum can be moving, inspiring and transformative.
-The aim of the museum is to allow its visitors to experience wars through the eyes of those who lived through it.
+The aim of the museum is to allow its visitors to experience wars.

 The Imperial War Museum is made up of five different galleries located around the country that house the extensive collection.
 The London museum has several permanent galleries.
 It also has displays and events that change, meaning that it is always worth a second visit.

 The permanent exhibits include an exhibit on the First World War, one on the Second World War, and an exhibit that shares the stories of extraordinary men, women and children.
 These galleries give you the chance to find out what life was like during the wars.
 You and your family can explore what it means to be a leader, to be brave and to be a hero.

 For your visit to the museum, you can tale part in one of the public tours that are offered.
 There are usually two different tours each day.
 The tours utilise headsets so that you can clearly hear the guide no matter where you are in the gallery.
 The tours last around 40 minutes.
 You can check to see which tours are running on the museum’s website.